Classroom programs — onsite only

 First review program pricing and important details, then complete our request form to schedule a classroom program.

 Want more time at the shelter?
-Add a shelter tour to your classroom program for an additional $20.
+Add a shelter tour to your classroom program for an additional fee.

 Program descriptions